bob-carpenter/kmers/README.md

 > python3 read.py
 ```

-It assembles the transcriptome as a sparse matrix then performs a
+It assembles the transcriptome as a sparse matrix and then serializes
-sample matrix-vector multiply.
+it to a npz file.

 ## Documentation

 There is some documentation for the model that we are going to fit in
 the top level file `model.tex`.
-To build that, do
+To build the pdf, do

 ```
 > cd kmers
 > pdflatex model.tex
 > open model.pdf
 ```

+## Licensing

+The code in this repo is BSD-3 licensed and the doc is CC-BY ND 3.0
+licensed.

+## Dependencies

+### `scipy` / `numpy`

+Scipy and Numpy are BSD-3 licensed.

+### `fastaparser`

+This is GPLv3 licensed.
+If this approach works out, we'll replace that
+with a non-copylefted Fasta parser as the functionality we need is not
+that difficult to code.